North Carolina Museum of Natural Sciences: Nature Research Center

 The Nature Research Center (NRC) is an 80000 sqft, four-story wing across the street from the Nature Exploration Center.
 The NRC and NEC are connected by a breezeway.
-The April 20, 2012, opening lasted 24 hours and drew 70,000 visitors.
+The initial opening (April 20, 2012) lasted for 24 hours and drew 70,000 visitors.

 The NRC provides hands-on activities and visitor-viewing of scientists working in the NRC's four research laboratories.
 The museum also makes use of distance learning to broadcast lessons and virtual field trips to classrooms around the state.